Gastrologik Emmer Wheat and Smoked Milk Ice Cream

 Ice Cream Stockholm

-Stockholm Visitors Board and VisitSweden invited media types to Austere, Stockholm native Fredrik Carlström’s design magazine come to life in downtown Los Angeles, to experience progressive cuisine from chefs Anton Bjuhr and Jacob Holmstrüm Gastrologik, a vaunted duo that never even prints a menu at their modern Stockholm restaurant.
+Stockholm Visitors Board and VisitSweden invited media types to Austere, Stockholm native Fredrik Carlström’s design magazine come to life in downtown Los Angeles.
+The goal was to experience progressive cuisine from chefs Anton Bjuhr and Jacob Holmstrüm Gastrologik, a vaunted duo that never prints menus at their modern Stockholm restaurant, and possibly get inspired to travel to and promote their homeland.

 Tags: